JenniferSimond/chic-haven-shop/README.md

 # Chic Haven Store

-Chic Haven Boutique is a full-stack e-commerce web application built with PostgreSQL, Express, React, Node.js.
-The project scope included project planning/management, system design, UI/UX design, and development.
-The application backend that uses a REST API to serve a store front and admin portal.
-My personal goals for the project was to challenge myself and grow as a developer and novice designer by creating an application that was beautiful, functional, and well built, showcasing my ability to own a project from conceptualization to deployment.
+Chic Haven Boutique is a full-stack e-commerce web application built with PostgreSQL, Express, React, and Node.js.
+The backend powers two separate front ends: an e-commerce storefront for customers and an admin portal for management.
+The project involved planning, system design, UI/UX design, and full development.
+The backend is structured with a RESTful API to seamlessly handle the needs of both front ends.
+My goals for this project were to create an application that was both aesthetically pleasing and highly functional, demonstrating my ability to manage a project from concept to deployment while developing my skills as both a developer and novice designer.

 Key Features:

 - Store-front.
 - Admin Portal
-- Payment Processing.
+- Stripe Payment Processing.
 - Token Based Authentication.
 - Role Based Authorization.
 - Access validation.
 - Record Change Tracking.
-- File upload.
+- File Upload.
+- User Account Management
+- Inventory Management

 ## Table of Contents